praekelt/go-metrics-api/docs/api.rst

     Retrieves the timestamp-value pairs of the metrics specified as query parameters.

+    :query m:
-    :query m: Name of a metric to be retrieved.
+        Name of a metric to be retrieved.
 Multiple may be specified.
 See :ref:`metric-types` for an overview of the metric name formats.

+    :query from:
-    :query from: The beginning time period to retrieve values from.
+        The beginning time period to retrieve values from.
 Can be in any form accepted by graphite.
 See graphite's `from and until`_ documentation.
         Defaults to 24 hours ago.

+    :query until:
-    :query until: The ending time period to retrieve values until.
+        The ending time period to retrieve values until.
 Can be in any form accepted by graphite.
 See graphite's `from and until`_ documentation.
         Defaults to the current time.

+    :query interval:
-    :query interval: The size of the time buckets into which metric values should be summarized.
+        The size of the time buckets into which metric values should be summarized.
 Can be in any form accepted by graphite.
 See graphite's `functions`_ documentation.
 Defaults to ``1hour``.

+    :query align_to_from:
-    :query align_to_from: align the time buckets into which metric values are summarized against the given ``from`` time.
+        Align the time buckets into which metric values are summarized against to the given ``from`` time.
 Defaults to ``false``.

+    :query nulls:
+        The way null ``y`` values returned from graphite are handled.
+        Allowed values are ``zeroize``, ``omit`` and ``keep`` (see :ref:`null-handling`).
+Defaults to ``zeroize``.

     **Example request**: